Bonwick Island

-Bonwick Island is an island in the Broughton Archipelago in Central Coast region of British Columbia, Canada.
-The archipelago is located on the northeast side of Queen Charlotte Strait and lies northwest of the Village of Alert Bay and immediately to the west of Gilford Island, separated from it by Retreat Pass.
-Arrow Passage is on the island's northwest, separating it from Mars Island.
+Bonwick Island is an island in the Broughton Archipelago in Central Coast region of the Canadian province of British Columbia.
+The archipelago is on the northeast side of Queen Charlotte Strait and lies northwest of the village of Alert Bay and immediately to the west of Gilford Island, separated from it by Retreat Pass.
+Arrow Passage is to its northwest, separating it from Mars Island.